stvnfrnk/Drone_Flightplanning_NN/README.md

 # Modifing DJI kmz files for automated grid flights

 This collection of scripts orginates from the need to fly automated grid flights with a DJI Mavic 3 Drone over drifting sea ice conditions at high latitudes.
-Note parts of it can also be used for other DJI Drones or when flying your DJI Mavic 3 over stable ground.
+Note, parts of this collection can also be used for other DJI Drones or when flying your DJI Mavic 3 over stable ground.

 1. Generate gird flights for Mavic 3 Drones
 2. Shift and rotate DJI KMZ files to different locations (can be necessary when working at high latitudes)